GoogleCloudDataproc/flink-bigquery-connector/TROUBLESHOOT.md

 number of records successfully written to BigQuery.
 If records are not being written to BigQuery, then records are stuck in either of the two phases:
 #### The records are not arriving at the sink
-- The problem lies with the pipeline, the previous chain of subtasks that are performed before sink is called.
-- The pipeline is not processing and passing the records forward for the sink.
+- Most likely not an issue in the sink, since previous subtasks are not passing records forward for the sink.

 #### The records are arriving at the sink but not being successfully written to BigQuery.
 Check the logs or error message for the following errors:

 #### `BigQuerySerializationException`
-- This message illustrates that the record(s) could not be serialized by the connector.
+- This message illustrates that the record could not be serialized by the connector.
-- The error message would also contain the actual cause for the same.
-- Note: This error is not thrown but logged, indicating that the connector was "Unable to serialize record" due to this error.
+- Note: This error is <b>logged not thrown</b>, explaining why the record could not be serialized.
+- In the future, this will be supplemented with dead letter queues.

 #### `BigQueryConnectorException`
 <b><i>
 - Users are requested to: